CityIQ/OnBoarding/README.md

 NOTE: To download Postman, please use Chrome Browser and go to https://www.getpostman.com/downloads/.
 If you are unable to use Postman because of IT security systems, please go here (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) and add Postman App to your Chrome Browser.

-2. The OnBoarding PDF references a Postman Collection and Environment, both of which are included in this Repository as files ending in ".json".
-Import these two files to your Postman App.
+2. The OnBoarding PDF references a Postman Collection and Environment which are both predix based postman files.
+Please note that two new postman files are added called NEW-CityIQ-OnBoarding-Collection-PostMigration.postman_collection.json and New-Environment-Please-Complete-Independently.postman_environmentt.json.
+These "new" files are replacements for the deprecated files.

+As of April 1 2019, import these two new files to your Postman App.
 You will be able to view the Collection on the left hand side in the "Collections" tab and the environment will become available in the upper right hand corner drop-down.

 NOTE: before making requests, you must insert your credentials to the environment otherwise you will not be able to make any requests.